Laws and Regulations

 If a student discloses to you that they have a seizure disorder, please refer them to CAR.

 - Who am I permitted to share a student’s Letter of Accommodation with?

 - Any information in a student’s LOA should not be shared with anyone that is not on a “need to know” basis regarding the student.
 Any discussions regarding a student’s accommodations should be done in a private setting.

 - Why was a student’s Letter of Accommodation not sent to my personal email address?

 - Due to FERPA, CAR is only able to send information pertaining to LCC students to @lanecc.edu email accounts.
 This includes Letters of Accommodation.
 If you are concerned that you may not be receiving CAR emails to your LCC email address, you can refer to our website for information about troubleshooting email communications: updated link.

-- CAR Presentation: Unlimited Occupational Opportunities means Unlimited Educational Opportunities
+- PDF: CAR Presentation: Unlimited Occupational Opportunities means Unlimited Educational Opportunities

 - Evacuation Webpage